rafal-qa/page-walker/README.md

 Chrome logs are saved to `output/{date}_{time}/chrome_run.log`.
 Probably there is some Chrome issue, not related to Page Walker.
 For debugging purposes run Chrome from console.
 If `chrome_run.log` is empty, maybe you are trying to run Chrome in non-headless mode on remote server without GUI.

-#### ERROR: Program not found: chromium-browser
+#### ERROR: Chrome not found at location: google-chrome

-On Linux `chromium-browser` is default Chrome location.
-Add custom name for example: `--chrome-binary google-chrome`.
+On Linux `google-chrome` is default Chrome location.
+Add custom name for example: `--chrome-binary chromium-browser`.
+It may be necessary to specify the full path.

 #### [FAIL] Network.getResponseBody | No resource with given identifier found